abdulazizasiri/spring-security/springjdbcsecurity/README.md

 ### JWT

 JWT is not a token, it is a JSON object that has the data and something veryy important which is the  <code> signature</code>

+### The structures of JWT

+JWT in essence is a JSON token.

+JWT consists og three parts

+1- Header: contains two parts

+    1- The type of the token JWT

+    2- and the algorithm being used such as HMAC and SHA256 or RSA

+2- Payload: Main parts which holds the data.

+3- Signature: The signature is used for the server to check if the header and the payload is correct.

+Each part is written and seperated by periods.